 Background

 Talks in the Statistics and Data Science Colloquium are free and open to the public.
-They are intended to be accessible to a broad audience with some background in statistics and data science.
-Junior and senior statistics majors are expected to attend talks in the SDS Colloquia.
-Please reach out to Professor Nicholas Horton in case of conflicts.
+They are intended to be accessible to a broad undergraduate audience with some background in statistics and data science.
+Junior and senior statistics majors are expected to attend talks in the SDS Colloquia (please reach out to Professor Nicholas Horton in case of conflicts).

 Data Science Initiative